adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 She holds her PhD, MPhil, and MA in Religion from Syracuse University and her BA in Religion from Hunter College, City University of New York.
 Her teaching and research interests focus on indigenous and ethnic traditions, the natural environment, and globalization.
 Her latest writing explores complex layers of culture and religion in post-Soviet Lithuania.
 Her current book project, The Swarming Dead, focuses on the continued vitality of indigenous religion and its imprint on modern Lithuania and its diaspora.
 Eglute has taught at Syracuse University, Hamilton College, and Nazareth College of Rochester, New York.
 She is an active member of American Academy of Religion and Association for the Advancement of Baltic Studies.

-### Kenneth H. Lokensgard

-Dr. Kenneth H. Lokensgard is the Assistant Director for the [Center for Native American Research & Collaboration](https://native.wsu.edu/cnrc/), in the Office of [Native American Programs](https://native.wsu.edu/), at Washington State University.
-Ken's research has focused upon the sometimes conflicting ontologies and epistemologies of Indigenous and Non-Indigenous peoples.
-Specifically, he has worked with *Niitsitapi* (Blackfoot) elders and ceremonialists, in the US and Canada, to highlight the personhood of Blackfoot ceremonial items and the need for their repatriation.
-He is also interested in traditional protocols of reciprocity practiced by Native Americans and how they inform Indigenous research methodologies.
-Dr. Lokensgard is committed to promoting the importance of these protocols and methodologies, as means of facilitating collaborative work between Native and Non-Native communities.
-To this end, he is active in developing Institutional Review Board processes and guidelines that ensure collaboration and recognition of Tribal sovereignty.
-He is also committed to promoting Native scholarship and scholars within the academy and elsewhere.

 ### Terry Reeder

 Hello, I am Terry Reeder PhD.
 I am an anti-racist feminist who has taught Religious Studies and Ethics at multiple colleges including Syracuse University, Nazareth College, St. John Fisher, the College of St. Rose and LeMoyne College.
 I am currently a Visiting Assistant Professor at the College of Wooster in Ohio.
 As a Catholic high school Religion teacher I became increasingly unable to live with the social justice violations that I was complicit with as a Catholic educator.
 This includes the Doctrine of Discovery.
 The year that I became a grandmother I began a doctoral program in Religion at Syracuse University.
 At SU I  studied the ethics of Christianity and ways to deconstruct and dismantle religious colonialism and sexism in order to  build a more just world.
 For me the most important way to grow in justice  is to learn from Indigenous teachers.
 I try to balance my scholarship with activism, and to continually decolonize myself, my pedagogy, and my religion.
 It is an honor to be at this conference learning from and with these esteemed teachers and other participants.